appbaseio/Docs/content/docs/reactivesearch/autocomplete-plugin/guides.md

 ---
 title: 'Guides'
-meta_title: 'Guides for using Autocomplete Plugin'
+meta_title: 'Guides for using Algolia Autocomplete'
 meta_description: '`@appbaseio/autocomplete-suggestions-plugin` is a Suggestions plugin that adds **Query Suggestions** powered by [appbase-js](https://www.npmjs.com/package/appbase-js) client, to your autocomplete.
 It also provides rich customisations of UI supported by [autocomplete-js](https://www.algolia.com/doc/ui-libraries/autocomplete/api-reference/autocomplete-js/)'
 keywords:
     - guides